Bowlin-Cho Duo

 KNEISEL HALL CHAMBER MUSIC FESTIVAL (Blue Hill, ME)

-THE OLYMPIC MUSIC FESTIVAL (Port Townsend, WA)
+OLYMPIC MUSIC FESTIVAL (Port Townsend, WA)

 Beethoven: Violin Sonata #9 in A, Op.
 47 (mvt.
 I: Adagio sostenuto-Presto)